 Toys are very important pieces in developing what scientists call school-readiness; school-readiness refers, according to the American Academy of Pediatrics (AAP), to social-emotional, attentional and cognitive skills.

-The definition for playing is at best ambiguous, but scientists have agreed that it refers to an activity which is intrinsically motivated, requires active engagement from the involved parties and results in happy joyful discovery.
+The definition for playing is at best ambiguous, but scientists have agreed that it refers to an activity that is intrinsically motivated, requires active engagement from the involved parties, and results in happy joyful discovery.

 Let us cruise a bit in the world of playing and see how playing with toys prepares toddlers to face the world.

 1. Toys are a big part of your child’s first physical contact with the world

 Toys help kids get acquainted with their surrounding world.

 Parents probably have seen their children put toys in their mouths or hit them to the floor or against pieces of furniture a few times!

 They throw things from their chair or bed to the floor!
 And as much trouble as it causes their parents, this activity plays a key role in the child's development.

 When objects and toys fall and break to the ground, children start learning.